-- remuneration policy and arrangements for Directors; - the remuneration of the Chief Executive Officer and other senior executives, including fixed and variable components with both a short term and long-term focus; - the review of performance of the Chief Executive Officer and other senior executives; - succession planning for senior executive positions; - incentive schemes and related performance target and bonus strategies; - employee equity-based remuneration practices; - recruitment, retention and termination policies for senior executives; - superannuation arrangements; - personnel practices; - industrial relation strategies; and - the general remuneration policy and practices of the Company, having regard to comparative and competitive remuneration practices in relevant employment markets.
+- remuneration policy and arrangements for Directors; - the remuneration of the Chief Executive Officer and other senior executives, including fixed and variable components with both a short term and long-term focus; - the review of performance of the Chief Executive Officer and other senior executives; - succession planning for senior executive positions;

+incentive schemes and related performance target and bonus strategies;

+employee equity-based remuneration practices;

+recruitment, retention and termination policies for senior executives;

+superannuation arrangements;

+personnel practices;

+• industrial relation strategies; and

+• the general remuneration policy and practices of the Company, having regard to comparative and competitive remuneration practices in relevant employment markets.

-The Committee is vigilant in monitoring the potential for, or perception of, conflict of interest regarding Executive Director involvement in Board decisions on remuneration packages and also in monitoring the involvement of management generally in Committee discussions and deliberations regarding remuneration policy.
+The Committee is vigilant in monitoring the potential for, or perception of, conflict of interest regarding the involvement of management generally in Committee discussions and deliberations regarding remuneration policy.